-5. Empirical results and discussion
+5. Empirical esults and discussion

-5.1.
-Empirical results
+5.1 Empirical results

-Appendix 1 provides descriptive statistics of the dataset.
-Table 2 presents the results of the ordered probit models estimating business performance, measured by changes in profit.
+Table AI provides descriptive statistics of the data set.
+Table II presents the results of the ordered property it models estimating business performance, measured by changes in profit.
 Model 1 is the baseline control model, while Model 2 predicts profit in the absence of microfinance assistance.
 Model 3 estimates profit without social capital variables, while in Model 4, human capital variables are omitted from the estimation.
 Model 5 is the main model encompassing all covariates and controls used in this study.

-At the 10% level of significance, Models 4 and 5 highlight a negative relationship between microcredit or loan and profit.
-However, the relationship becomes insignificant when social capital variables are omitted from the estimation (Model 3).
-These results are consistent with Hypothesis 1 that the relationship between financial capital and performance is ambiguous.

-Re Hypothesis 2, as Table 2 shows, profit does not have any significant relationship with either prior working experience or family business background.
-Although profit is significantly linked to education in Model 2 and Model 3 (at the 10% level), this positive link does not appear in Model 5.
+At the 5 per cent level of significance, Models 3, 4 and 5 highlight a negative relationship between microcredit or loan and profit.
+Re H2, as Table II shows, profit does not have any significant relationship with either prior working experience or family business background.
+However, it is significantly linked to education in Model 2 (at the 10 per cent level), Model 3 (at the 5 per cent level) and Model 5 (marginally significant at the 10 per cent level).

-Re Hypothesis 3, none of strong and weak ties or lending group is significantly associated with profit.
-However, spousal involvement shows a significantly positive impact on the business performance in Models 2, 4 and 5.
+Re H3, none of strong and weak ties or lending group is significantly associated with profit.
+However, spousal involvement shows a significant positive impact on the business performance in Models 2, 4 (at the 5 per cent level) and 5 (at the 10 per cent level).

-Table 3 provides the results of an in-depth analysis of outcome prediction with respect to the two key (significant) covariates, microcredit and spousal involvement.
+Table III provides the results of an in-depth analysis of outcome prediction with respect to the three key (significant) covariates, microcredit, education and spousal involvement.
 The outcome prediction is obtained based on Model 5, holding all other independent variables at their sample means, microcredit is specified at its 10, 25, 50, 75 and 90 percentiles; and spouse involvement at six different degrees of response from strongly disagree to strongly agree.

-The outcome predictions show that, given all other covariates at their means, increase in amount of loan apprears to decrease the probability of profitability.
-For example, for microcredit at 25 percentile the chance of increase in profit is 48.56% and it drops to 39.69% when the credit increases to 75 percentile.
-On the other hand, for microcredit at 25 percentile the chance of decrease in profit is 11.87%, and it increases to 16.94% when the credit is at 75 percentile.
+The outcome predictions show that, given all other covariates at their means, increase in amount of loan appears to decrease the probability of profitability.
+For example, for microcredit at 25 percentile the chance of increase in profit is 50.27 per cent and it drops to 37.62 per cent when the credit increases to 75 percentile.
+On the other hand, for microcredit at 25 percentile the chance of decrease in profit is 10.71 per cent, and it increases to 17.88 per cent when the credit is at 75 percentile.